Updated September 2019

-Wind your way through New Brunswick’s wine region in September and October and you’ll be treated to one of the prettiest landscapes all year.
-Stretching from the Saint John River valley to the Acadian coast, its got the quintessential recipe for a fall weekend away: Local eateries, cute B&B’s, and roads that practically beg for exploration.
+Wind your way through New Brunswick in September and October and you’ll be treated to some of the prettiest landscapes all year.
+It’s the quintessential recipe for a fall weekend away: lovely wineries, local eateries, cute B&B’s, and roads that practically beg to be explored.

-Head this way to sip cool-climate wines, chat with friendly owners, and tour vineyards awash in that unbeatable fall glow.
+Head this way to sip cool-climate wines, chat with friendly owners and wine-growers, and tour vineyards awash in that unbeatable fall glow.

 WHERE TO GO